deta/cloud-docs/docs/cli/commands.md

 Create a new deta micro from the current directory with an entrypoint file (either 'main.py' or 'index.js') already present in the directory.

+2. deta new --runtime python3.7

+Create a new python deta micro from the current directory with an entrypoint file ('main.py') already present in the directory and runtime python3.7.

-2. deta new my-micro
+3. deta new my-micro

 Create a new deta micro from './my-micro' directory with an entrypoint file (either 'main.py' or 'index.js') already present in the directory.

-2. deta new --node my-node-micro
+4. deta new --node my-node-micro

 Create a new deta micro with the node runtime in the directory './my-node-micro'.
 './my-node-micro' must not contain a python entrypoint file ('main.py') if directory is already present.

-3. deta new --python --name my-github-webhook webhooks/github-deta
+5. deta new --python --name my-github-webhook webhooks/github-deta

 Create a new deta micro with the python runtime, name 'my-github-webhook' and in directory 'webhooks/github-deta'.
 './my-node-micro' must not contain a node entrypoint file ('index.js') if directory is already present.